 The most important thing in a header is having a clear photo (check requirements in your country/company of choice before adding one though) and a short, punchy sentence to grab the attention of the job recruiter.

-A resume summary is where you show why you’ll be a valuable asset to the company you’re applying for.
+A resume summary is where you show why you’ll be a valuable asset to the company you’re applying for through a brief statement.

-Include it in your outline to show what’s to come in your resume.
+Include it at the top of your resume to show what’s to come.
 The recruiter can see at a glance what you’ve done, how you can be helpful to their organization, and your goals before reading about your experience.

 Recruiters care a whole lot if you’re multilingual or not.

-One of the biggest mistakes people make when writing about their experience is they talk about their day-to-day.
+Here’s one of the biggest mistakes people make when writing about their experience: only talking about your day-to-day routines.